-(Endorsed by UN General Assembly resolution 45/166 of 18 December 1990.)
+(Adopted by the Eighth United Nations Congress on the Prevention of Crime and the Treatment of Offenders and welcomed by UN General Assembly resolution 45/166 of 18 December 1990.)

 - 1. All persons are entitled to call upon the assistance of a lawyer of their choice to protect and establish their rights and to defend them in all stages of criminal proceedings. - 2.
 Governments shall ensure that efficient procedures and responsive mechanisms for effective and equal access to lawyers are provided for all persons within their territory and subject to their jurisdiction, without distinction of any kind, such as discrimination based on race, colour, ethnic origin, sex, language, religion, political or other opinion, national or social origin, property, birth, economic or other status. - 3.
 Governments shall ensure the provision of sufficient funding and other resources for legal services to the poor and, as necessary, to other disadvantaged persons.
 Professional associations of lawyers shall cooperate in the organization and provision of services, facilities and other resources. - 4.
 Governments and professional associations of lawyers shall promote programmes to inform the public about their rights and duties under the law and the important role of lawyers in protecting their fundamental freedoms.
 Special attention should be given to assisting the poor and other disadvantaged persons so as to enable them to assert their rights and where necessary call upon the assistance of lawyers.